oppia/oppia-web-developer-docs/Google-Summer-of-Code-2024.md

 - Effective communication using [debugging docs](https://github.com/oppia/oppia/wiki/Debugging-Docs).

 **Suggested Milestones:**
-- **Milestone 1**: Carry out a schema migration to split the subtitled_html field of SubtopicPageContents (also known as "revision cards") into a list of (heading: str, content: RTE) pairs – existing subtopic page content should be migrated to a single-element list, with the only item in that list having a heading that is the revision card’s title, and a body consisting of the existing RTE content.
+- **Milestone 1**: Create a new `subtopic_page_sections` field in SubtopicPageContents that is a repeated JsonProperty consisting of (heading: str, content: RTE) pairs.
+Then, carry out a migration that converts the existing `subtitled_html` field (also known as "revision cards") into the new structure, which should be a single-element list with one item whose heading is the revision card’s title, and whose body is the existing RTE content.

   Store the written translations for subtopic pages in EntityTranslationsModel instead of within the SubtopicPage object, similar to the migration that was done for the correspondingly-named field in explorations a few years ago.
 Also, introduce a unique content ID for each translatable field, similar to explorations.
 (This should be a relatively easy migration because there are no translations for SubtopicPages yet, but you will need to figure out the new structure and fix the "plumbing".)

   Update the editor UI to accommodate the new structure, and the learner UI to use an improved display for the revision cards based on these mocks, with clearly-indicated headings for each of the sections.
+Finally, deprecate the old `subtitled_html` field.

 - **Milestone 2**: Carry out a schema migration to safely deprecate the `worked_examples` field in the `skill_contents` part of the SkillModel, and remove it from the skill editor UI as well.
-Implement a new 'Worked Example' RTE component that appears only in the skill description and subtopic page RTEs, and add acceptance tests for its use.
+Implement a new 'Worked Example' RTE component that appears only in the skill explanation and subtopic page RTEs, and add acceptance tests for its use.
 Ensure that this component is (in principle) translatable in the contributor dashboard.

 <details>
 <summary>What we are looking for in proposals:</summary>

 - Explain how the current structure for exploration translations works, and describe, by analogy, the ideal structure for skill and subtopic card translations.
 For the subtopic pages, what changes exactly will you make with regards to written translations and content IDs?